 Re/Max Community-Valley - 227 25th Street Ogden, UT

 Shaw Gallery at Weber State University -Closed May – September for gallery strolls, next opening will be in October for the faculty show.

-Shepherd Union Art Gallery –No event for June.
+Shepherd Union Art Gallery –Closed until the fall

 Shepherd Union Art Gallery near the Fireplace Lounge, 3910 W Campus Dr. Ogden, UT 84408

 The Egyptian Theater Foundation –No event for July.